Hidayathamir/get-telegram-group-data/README.md

     ```
     python3 show_latest_id.py
     ```
     session file `core4.session` will be created in your directory.
-Input your phone number and login code from telegram.After finish `show_latest_id.py` will print latest id message in your group.
+Input your phone number and login code from telegram.
+After finish `show_latest_id.py` will print latest message id in your group.
-5. Do step 2 & 3 with defferent session file name, use session file name `core1`, `core2`, and `core3`.
+5. Do step 2 & 3 with different session file name, use session file name `core1`, `core2`, and `core3`.
 Now you have 4 session file name.
     ```
     core1.session
     core2.session